Pillar 2: A Deep Dive into the Swiss Pension System for American Expats

 1. An annuity

 For non-residents of Switzerland, annuities will only face Swiss taxation if there is no income tax treaty in place with your resident country or the treaty grants the taxation right to Switzerland.
-If you are living in the US, this does not apply, as the US-Swiss tax treaty grants taxation rights to the US in this case.

-There are exceptions to the above, which can apply if your Pillar 2 funds are from public services.
+Additionally, there are exceptions to the above, which can apply if your Pillar 2 funds are from public services.

 For your US taxes, since your contributions were already taxed, you can recover a portion of that tax basis with each distribution.
 Any amount that exceeds your tax basis will be taxed at your US ordinary income tax rates.
 You can then use any Swiss taxes paid as foreign tax credits.
-See example below:
+See the example below.

 2. A lump sum